-I finally arrived at Fatahillah Square after wandering around.
-This square was the center of Batavia, a colony established by the Dutch East India Company.
-The Jakarta History Museum on the south side of the cobblestone square is the city hall of those days.
-Today, there is a white and red Indonesian flag fluttering above the main entrance, but it must have been the Dutch flag in the past.
+I wandered around, stopping on the way somewhere, but finally arrived at Fatahillah Square.
+This was the center of Batavia, a colony established by the Dutch East India Company, and the Jakarta Museum of History, which stands on the south side of the cobblestone square, was the city hall at that time.
+Today, the white and red Indonesian flag is fluttering above the main entrance, but it must have been the Dutch flag in the past.

-Fatahillah Square, one of the most famous tourist attractions in Jakarta, was crowded with a lot of tourists because it was Sunday.
-Some people came from abroad like me, while many others were Indonesian.
-Children were running around the wide-open square and young people were busy taking selfies.
-In Indonesia, social networking sites that satisfy the need for approval are also very popular.
+Fatahillah Square, one of the most famous tourist spots in Jakarta, was crowded with many tourists as it was Sunday.
+Some of them seemed to have come from outside the country like me, while many others seemed to be Indonesians.
+Children were running around the spacious square, and young people were busy taking selfies.
+Social networking sites are also very popular in Indonesia to satisfy the need for approval.

 A young man wearing an embroidered Songkok was also busy taking pictures of his girlfriend with the Old City Hall in the background.
-She was wearing an abaya.
-The couple was dressed as if they were Muslims.
+She was wearing an Abaya when the camera was pointed at her.
+The couple was dressed in the typical Muslim attire.